Our definition of Market Mapping

 - Executing the decisions you made.

 Market Mapping supports you with the first.

 It’s critical to have access to the information it takes to make good decisions.

-If you build a market map and maintain it continuously, you always have the insight you consider relevant regarding your strategic direction.
+If you continuously build and maintain a market map, you always have the insight you consider relevant regarding your strategic direction.
 You don’t have to rely on gut feeling anymore.
 Instead, you can base future decisions on profound information!

 That way, Market Mapping contributes to a thriving business.

 With insight and a deep understanding of your markets, you position yourself as a subject matter expert and a go-to source of reliable information.

 Whether you run your own show or work for a boss, your peers will notice that you know what you’re talking about.
 Customers, clients, bosses, and colleagues love to work with people they can rely on.

 With Market Mapping, you can be the one people ask rather than the one appearing clueless.